gijs/applitude/index.md

 The project currently is very much work in progress and therefore not very well documented; you will find loose ends and corners.
 You'll only get something out of it if you're seriously into Xtext DSLs and iPhone development with Objective C.

 It works great for my own projects and I'm standing on the shoulders of giants here; I would never have taken that road without the Xtext project and the Applause code being open source; both very much spurred my interest in using DSL languages for my day-to-day development work.
-I'm making my own enhancements open source as well to ease collaboration with other developers on the same road.
+I'm making my own enhancements open source to ease collaboration with other developers on the same road.

 ## Getting started